csmberkeley/csm-61a/STYLE.md

 ```
 Each of a worksheet's topics gets its own `section`.
 Each `section` has its own set of numbered `questions`.
 The individual questions are imported from the question bank using `subimport` statements.

-Meta information about the worksheet is included with the `guide` and `questionguide` environments.
+Meta information about the worksheet is included with the `meta` and `questionmeta` environments.
 This information only appears within metas, not solutions or worksheets.

 ## Question layout
 A basic question adheres to the following format: